Numorian/yawast-ng/docs/checks.md

 ### TLS/SSL Information

-By default, YAWAST uses SSL Labs to gather information and issues related to TLS.
+By default, yawast-ng uses SSL Labs to gather information and issues related to TLS.
 This includes the full list of issues reported by SSL Labs, with some additional information and issues captured.
-When a scan is performed against a target that SSL Labs would not be able to scan (such as a private IP address), YAWAST will use SSLyze to perform this analysis.
+When a scan is performed against a target that SSL Labs would not be able to scan (such as a private IP address), yawast-ng will use SSLyze to perform this analysis.

-By using SSL Labs and SSLyze, YAWAST is able to capture a significant number of TLS issues; the full list is too long (and updated too often) to display here.
+By using SSL Labs and SSLyze, yawast-ng is able to capture a significant number of TLS issues; the full list is too long (and updated too often) to display here.

 * Certificate details
 * Certificate chain